fatihcaksen/Case-Study-Cyclistic-Bike-Share/README.md

 ## Introduction
 The Cyclistic Bike Share case study revolves around an imaginary company named Cyclistic, located in Chicago.
 As a junior data analyst, my responsibility is to examine Cyclistic’s data from the first three months of 2019 and 2020.
-The data was collected from a real company as Divvy.
+The data was collected from a real company [Divvy.](https://divvy-tripdata.s3.amazonaws.com/index.html)

 ## About the company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.